crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 == Upgrade Notice ==

-= 0.9.2.6 =
+= 0.9.2.8 =
 Thanks for using W3 Total Cache!
 As always, this update is very strongly recommended.
-This release contains fixes for users improving compatibility across more hosting environments.
-We appreciate your patience and help as we move toward making updates more seamless.
-Unfortunately, it's not easy to upgrade "low level" functionality like server configurations.
-We do it because we're trying to give you the advantages that large corporations have, for free.
+The recent releases attempted to use WordPress' built in support for managing files and folders and clearly has not worked.
+Since W3TC is a caching plugin, file management is a critical issue that will cause lots of issues if it doesn't work perfectly.
+This release is hopefully the last attempt to restore file management back to the reliability of previous versions (0.9.2.4 etc).
+We realize that having *any* problems is not acceptable, but caching means changing server behavior so while this plugin is still in pre-release we're trying to work on learning the lessons.